Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 Our goal is to recover credible estimates of the MTE function because it can be used to obtain multiple treatment effect parameters, including the ATT, and because it is an input to solve multiple decision problems, such as the one we presented above.

 In this section, we first present our proposed multi-cell experimental design.
 Second, we discuss how to connect the data generated from this design to the MTR functions, which allow us to recover an approximation to the MTE function.
 Third, we explain our approximation strategy, which is motivated by and leverages the techniques in \cite{bmw2017}---henceforth ``BMW''.
-As we show in Section \ref{sec:dir_bmw}, a direct application of BMW to a single-cell experiment with one-sided noncompliance does not yield sufficient information to obtain credible estimates of the MTE function.
 Fourth, we show how to use the approximations to solve a Bayesian version of the decision-maker's advertising problem from Section \ref{sec:dp2}.